268: All colours soon fade

 by Danny James

-Morning begins in a blaze of luminous peach and hot pink swirls like a pooling rain of lava to fall; the light at the edge of the world and there’s not a violence in the air.
-No fire in the sky, or gaping hell unloosed, ’tis far too still, too beautiful for it, but a blinding promise of a paradise already here perhaps.
-And sitting over this vivid glow of reaching holiness are a guide of perfect puffs of white cloud, arranged in a homeward going it seems, dispersed like stepping-stones of cotton for the angels trailing to a golden trapdoor haven in the sky.
-It peels open slowly, like a wise and ancient eye knowing all and well as it slips from the darkness milk of a century long slumber, upon what futile routine will its look rest.
+The morning begins in a blaze of luminous peach and hot pink swirls like a pooling rain of lava to fall; the light at the edge of the world and there’s not a violence in the air.
+No fire in the sky or gaping hell unloosed, it’s far too still, too beautiful for it, but a blinding promise of a paradise already here perhaps.
+And sitting over this vivid glow of reaching holiness, is a guide of perfect puffs of white cloud, arranged in a homeward going it seems, dispersed like stepping-stones of cotton for the angels trailing to a golden trapdoor haven in the sky.
+It peels open slowly, like a wise and ancient eye knowing all and well as it slips from the darkness milk of a century-long slumber, upon what futile routine will its look rest.
 This human fumbling, short-lived evaporating everlast of unbearable wonder.
 Peering over the sizzling lip with a brilliance unheard, our saviour orb of blood orange is roaring to ascendency, where it will sit with explosive resplendence, the very centre and light of things all and not a sound.
 O relief, ye smiling humble high sun, beacon to the weary confused, nothing is dispossessed of your gentle touch across the Earth, but greeting cheerfully all tears and dew and drying the surface of lack and lament like a mother’s hand.
 How daily new and utterly heart bewildering.
 There is nothing, sets right or overcomes me quite.
 Another chance for a fool.

 And less nowadays, in these fine moments that might have been shared, comes strolling thee into my reveries mead… then does.
 As though within the very nature of the occasions sudden vacancy of memory embedded is a deeper and more adamant remembrance in wait.
 Instants, bright and fulfilling, riotous with life urge me to enquire what shade and resignation prefers.
 The contrast emphasis.
 And we cannot just go along easily, but puncture directly to the heart or hold our own from a safe screaming distance.
 Telling it is when I cannot sever so quickly the cords of an attachment anymore.
 Good soul, who found a reason to stay in the first, and last place; none so can ever leave without a trace.